ibm-cloud-docs/power-iaas/ordering-direct-link.md

     ![Finding Direct Link Connect](./images/console-direct-link-select.png "Finding Direct Link Connect"){: caption="Figure 1.
 Finding Direct Link Connect" caption-side="bottom"}

-5. Click the **Order Direct Link Connect** button at the top of the page to see the order form.
+5. Click the **Order Direct Link Connect** button at the near the page to see the order form.

 6. Enter the configuration parameters for your IBM Cloud Direct Link Connect order.
 As you complete the fields for creating the Direct Link Connect service, the price is automatically updated to reflect your selections.
 For more information, see the table at the bottom of the page.

     ![Configuring Direct Link Connect](./images/console-direct-link-configure.png "Configuring Direct Link Connect"){: caption="Figure 2.
 Configuring Direct Link Connect" caption-side="bottom"}

-7. Read the *Master Service Agreement* and select the check box.
+7. Read the *Master Service Agreement* and select the checkbox.
 You must read and understand the *Master Service Agreement* as it contains important technical information.

 8. Click **Create**.
 The following message is displayed when your request is submitted successfully: